2012 United States House of Representatives elections in Pennsylvania: District 16

 Pennsylvania's 16th congressional district is located in the southeastern part of the state, just west of Philadelphia.
 The district is composed of a large portion of southern Chester County, most of Lancaster County, and a sliver of Berks County, including the city of Reading.
-Incumbent Republican Joe Pitts, who represented the district since 1997, faced Democrat Aryanna C. Strader.
+Incumbent Republican Joe Pitts, who had represented the district since 1997, faced Democrat Aryanna C. Strader.
 They each ran unopposed in their respective primaries.